Robotic Hip Surgery

 Robotic and computer-assisted technology assists the surgeon to precisely prepare and

-place the hip replacement components (ball, socket, stem).
+hip replacement components (ball, socket, stem).

 This: